VictorAlvizo/FBLA-Community-Service-Awards/README.md

 # FBLA-Community-Service-Awards
-Program for the FBLA Coding &amp; Programming event.
+Program for the FBLA Coding & Programming event for West Leyden.
 This program is a Community Service made using Qt and C++

-Link to download program: https://www.mediafire.com/file/db1n965md7xd9q1/FBLA_CS.zip/file
+Link to download program: https://www.mediafire.com/file/4ra14lutrto3pma/CSA_West_Leyden.zip/file
+# Installation Guide
+1.Once on the mediafire website, click on the green "Download (22 MB)" Button

+2.Extract the file

+3.Read the "README.txt" file

+4.Click on CommunityServiceAwards.exe